ann3li/Claude-MCP-Recurring-Insights-Button/README.md

    - Claude will confirm available tools: Customers, Sales Orders, Inventory, Financial Reports, and Custom Queries

 3. **Access the Recurring Insights Button**
-   - With the NetSuite MCP connector active, the **Recurring Insights Button** will appear to the left of the `+` in the chat input bar
+   - With the NetSuite MCP connector active, the **Recurring Insights Button** will appear to the right of the `+` in the chat input bar
    - Click it to open your saved prompt library or save a new recurring insight

 4. **Save your first Recurring Insight**